seandepagnier/weather_routing_pi/Frontend2.md

 -----------------------------------------------------
 #### Important:
 1. Make these changes on a new branch "frontend1" or "ci" (if possible).
 1. Keep your currently working "master" branch intact.
+1. Create a new branch EG: git checkout -b master-frontend2 master
+1. Work in the new branch.

+#### Preparation:
 1. Rename CMakeLists.txt ----> CMakeLists.save.txt for reference
 1. Rename appveyor.yml ----> appveyor.save.yml for reference
 1. Rename .travis.yml ----> .travis.save.yml for reference